microsoftgraph/angular-connect-rest-sample/README.md

-# Microsoft Graph Connect Sample for Angular
+# Microsoft Graph Connect Sample for AngularJS

 ## Table of contents